Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 1. Clone repo or download this folder
 2. Generate an ssh key
-3. Create a certs folder in the root of this directory
+3. Create a `certs` folder in the root of this directory
-4. Put the ssh key in the `./certs/` folder
+4. Put the public and private ssh keys in the `./certs/` folder
 5. Gather Red Hat Subscription Manager info:
    1. Username or Organization Id (ex. your email you use to log into the portal)
    2. Pool Id (ex. a random string of 32 characters)